asdyxcyxc/FULLSHADE.github.io/_posts/2020-03-21-HEVD-arbitraryoverwrite.md

 ---
 layout: single
-title: HEVD - Windows 7 x86 Kernel Write-What-Where (Arbitrary Write)
+title: HEVD - Windows 7 x86 Kernel Arbitrary Write - abusing the HAL for a classic Write-What-Where
 ---

 This post covers the HEVD exploitation of overwriting `HalDispatchTable+0x4` and calling `NtQueryIntervalProfile()` to obtain EOP.